 - What's the difference between public liability and employers liability insurance?

-- What do public and employers' liability insurance cover?
+- What do PL and EL insurance cover?

 - Show me some examples